showbox-oss/ffmprb/README.md

 ### The defaults

-The defaults [defaults](https://github.com/showbox-oss/ffmprb/tree/master/lib/defaults.rb) are provided for every possible configuration option, you're welcome to config anything in your ffmprb scripts.
+The defaults [defaults](https://github.com/showbox-oss/ffmprb/tree/master/lib/defaults.rb) are provided for every possible configuration option (optional options' defaults for the methods below in particular), you're welcome to config anything in your ffmprb scripts.

 ### Advanced usage